wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-03-21-ACI_Python_ACITookit.md

 As mentioned before, while this works, it certainly is not the easiest way.
 Luckily, Cisco is also providing a Python toolkit to make it easier to interact with Cisco ACI.
 The toolkit can be found on [Github](https://github.com/datacenter/acitoolkit)

+### Note about equipment

+> For all the examples, I will use my own APIC in my lab.
+However, if you want to follow along with this blog post, checkout the Cisco sandbox environment delivered by [Cisco Devnet](https://developer.cisco.com).
+To get a list of all sandboxes, check out [this](https://devnetsandbox.cisco.com/) link.
+For this tutorial, you could use the always on ACI sandbox as well (see [here](https://devnetsandbox.cisco.com/RM/Diagram/Index/5a229a7c-95d5-4cfd-a651-5ee9bc1b30e2?diagramType=Topology)).

 ### Use a virtual environment

 I would suggest you to work with a Python virtual environment.
 If you don't know how to do that, please refer to [this](http://localhost:1313/development/2020-03-01/) post, where some sections explain how to achieve this.